-Maui Scuba Certification: How to Prepare
+Maui Scuba Certification: How to Prepare for Diving

 PADI, SSI, NAUI, BSAC, CMAS…There are loads of scuba certification agencies to choose from regarding what kind of scuba certification you want to pursue.
 PADI and SSI are probably the most recognized certification distributors worldwide; PADI is the most widely recognized certifier globally.

-One question we often receive is, “My time on Maui is limited, so how long does it take to get certified?”
+You might ask, “Since my time on Maui is limited, how long does it take to get certified?”
 This question does not have a straightforward answer, I’m afraid.
-My first question in response is, “What kind of diving do you hope to be doing once you are scuba certified?”
-Maui scuba diving is welcoming to all levels of scuba diving experience.
-Still, places like Australia’s Great Barrier Reef or Indonesia would require more advanced dive experience.
-Therefore, it is best to choose the dive course that best reflects the kind of diving you plan to do.
+My first question in response would be, “What kind of diving do you hope to be doing once you are scuba certified?”

 PADI Scuba Diver